ESTABLISHMENT OF PARENTAGE

 father and any other possible consorts as if there had never been a VDP.
 If the

-VDP was successfully challenged in court, consult with the AGO on the paternity
+VDP was successfully challenged in court, consult with the assigned AAG on the

 c.